-A live 90-minute CLE webinar with interactive Q&A
+Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to employers’ counsel for responding to demand letters sent by or on behalf of current or former employees prior to filing a lawsuit.
+This CLE course will provide guidance to employers’ counsel for responding to demand letters sent by or on behalf of current or former employees prior to filing a lawsuit.
 The panel will discuss legal, strategic and ethical considerations for employers’ counsel in evaluating whether to pay the demand, make a counter offer, or take preemptive legal action in response to the demand.
 The panel will also discuss strategies and best practices for determining what to include or exclude in the response to avoid creating potential harm for the employer in future litigation.

 - Considerations in determining whether to respond to the demand letter